whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 Improving the welfare of farmed animals should be a high moral priority for utilitarians.
 The argument for this conclusion is simple: First, animals matter morally; second, humans cause a huge amount of unnecessary suffering to animals in factory farms; third, there are easy ways to reduce the number of farmed animals and the severity of their suffering.
 We will go over these premises one by one.

-First, as explained in the chapter [Utilitarianism and Practical Ethics](/utilitarianism-and-practical-ethics#speciesism), utilitarians reject speciesism: discrimination against those who do not belong to a certain species.
+First, as explained in the [previous chapter](/utilitarianism-and-practical-ethics#speciesism), utilitarians reject speciesism: discrimination against those who do not belong to a certain species.
 By the lights of utilitarianism, we should give equal moral consideration to the well-being of all individuals, regardless of what species they belong to.[^18]

 Second, we find ourselves in a historically unprecedented situation, where every year humans kill around 70 billion land animals for food.[^19] The vast majority of these spend their lives in factory farms in horrendous conditions,[^20] crammed together with little space, without natural light or stimuli, and at constant risk of developing ailments such as weakened or broken bones, infections and organ failure.
 Most have their lives ended prematurely when they are slaughtered for food.
 These suffering animals are probably among the worst-off creatures on this planet.